Youth unemployment: a global crisis

 What isn’t included in the youth unemployment rate?

 To be considered unemployed, one must be jobless, actively seeking work and available to take a job.
-So while there are approximately 41 million young people who make up the “potential labour force” not all of them are considered unemployed.
+So while there are approximately 41 million young people who make up the “potential labor force” not all of them are considered unemployed.
 Many are available for work but not actively seeking a job – often a result of discouragement.

 This group of young people, combined with unemployed youth makes up a group commonly referred to as NEET – “not in employment, education or training.”
-This means they are not gaining experience in the labour market, not receiving an income from work, and not enhancing their education and skills.
+This means they are not gaining experience in the labor market, not receiving an income from work, and not enhancing their education and skills.
 Globally, one in five young people, or 267 million, have NEET status.

 While some of them may be contributing to the economy through unpaid work (which is particularly true of young women) one thing remains true for all of these young people: their full potential is not being realised.
 What’s more, all of these things – being unemployed, taking unpaid work, or being discouraged from working – in the early stages of a young person’s career can lead to a number of scarring effects, including lower employment and earning potential later in life.